jennywhen26/miap_diglit/docs/touch.md

 # The touch Command

 ## Summary
-The `touch` command allows
+The `touch` command serves two main functions: create an empty file or modify file timestamps.

 ## Basic command structure
-For all descriptions below, the dollar sign indicates that BASH command prompt.
+For all descriptions below, the dollar sign indicates the BASH command prompt.

-$ `touch [options] [directory path]`
+$ `touch [filename].[file-extension] [optional flags]`

-Note: If you do not specify a directory path, running `ls` will show you the contents of the current directory you are in within your terminal window, i.e., your current working directory.

 ## Possible Flags

 ### `-a`
-The `-a` flag shows files that are normally hidden by BASH.
-These are files that begin with a `.` such as [.DS_Store](https://en.wikipedia.org/wiki/.DS_Store), [.bashrc](https://en.wikipedia.org/wiki/Bash_(Unix_shell)#Startup_scripts), or .bash_history.
+The `-a` flag

-### `-l`
+### `-m`
-The `-l` flag gives a column view of files and directories.
+The `-m` flag gives a column view of files and directories.
 It also gives information about those files and directories including permissions, last date modified and size.

 ### `-h`
 When used in combination with the `-l` flag, the `-h` flag displays file size in human-readable units such as kilobytes, megabytes, and gigabytes.